 “Definitely, your grace.”

 “Good,” Lightsong said.
-“Then you’ll kindly stop explaining when I investigate it.”
+“Then you’ll kindly stop complaining when I investigate it.”

 “Actually, your grace,” Llarimar said, “it’s even more imperative that you not get involved.
 You predicted this would occur, but you are an oracle.
 It is your job to see, but not to change.
 If you get involved in this, you could unbalance a great many things.”